-Harley-Davidson® motorcycle riders are known for their rituals.
+Motorcycle riders are known for their rituals.
 Those ritualistic tendencies definitely come out when the riding season draws to a close.
-Most riders take one last big epic ride before they park their bikes for the winter.
+Most riders take one last big epic ride before they park their bikes for the winter and freezing temperatures.

-Any doubts you may have can be answered in the owner's manual that comes with your ride, online, or with the tips below.
+Any doubts you may have can be answered in the owner's manual that comes with your ride online or with the motorcycle storage tips below.
 And after one successful winter, every winter after that will be much easier.

 Better yet, Harley-Davidson has almost 700 dealers across the country with the capabilities to winterize your ride and store it safe and sound until spring.
 You'll be looking at around $319, with optional winter payment plans for those who prefer to pay as time goes by.

-“Riders start bringing their bikes in for storage and custom design work right after Labor Day,” says Dave Nagy, assistant service manager for Wolverine Harley-Davidson in Michigan, where they’ve seen an uptick in demand for storage.
+“Riders start bringing their bikes in for winter storage and custom design work right after Labor Day,” says Dave Nagy, assistant service manager for Wolverine Harley-Davidson in Michigan, where they’ve seen an uptick in demand for motorcycle winter storage.

-Some riders see winter as the ideal time to make bike enhancements that they have been meaning to get done.
+Some riders see winter as the ideal time to make motorcycle customizations or enhancements that they have been meaning to get done.
 They drop their bikes off in the winter and pick up their transformed custom pieces in the spring.
 Nagy says riders appreciate not having to pay until pick-up time.

-If you enjoy the ritual and want to go it alone, however, here are essential tips to prepare your bike for winter storage:
+If you enjoy the ritual and want to self-storage it alone, here are essential tips to prepare your bike for winter storage.

 While we are on the subject of batteries, if your bike won’t start in the spring, it may be for one of two reasons: you forgot your pin, or you need to replace your FOB battery.